 This drives me absolutely crazy about DIY gummy tutorials: nobody talks about heat degradation.
 And heat destroys nutrients.
 Not sometimes.
 Not maybe.
 It just does.

-When we're developing a gummy formula commercially, temperature control isn't some nice-to-have detail-it's everything.
-We're not just melting gelatin and crossing our fingers.
+When we're developing a gummy formula commercially, temperature control isn't some nice-to-have detail—it's everything.
 Every single formulation involves knowing exactly which ingredients break down at what temperature and for how long they can handle the heat.

 B vitamins?
 Extremely heat-sensitive.
 Vitamin C?
 Starts falling apart above 70°C. Probiotics?
 Forget about it—they can't survive traditional gummy manufacturing at all, which is why you'll notice reputable probiotic gummies are pretty rare, and when they exist, they use specialized processes.